Lil Wyte: Music career

 Lil Wyte was part of a local rap group, the Shelby Forest Click.

 The group's home-made demo tape came to the attention of Three 6 Mafia.
 Juicy J and DJ Paul (one song in particular is said to have gotten him signed, a song titled Memphiz Playaz).
 Three 6 Mafia signed the rapper and worked later with his debut album.
 Lil Wyte appeared on Project Pat's song "Crash da Club" from his album Layin' da Smack Down in 2002.
 His debut album Doubt Me Now was released in 2003 and it became popular, selling over 135,000 copies without promotion.
 The album Doubt Me Now featured Juvenile, Three 6 Mafia, Frayser Boy, La Chat and Josey Scott.
 The album had three popular songs: "Oxy Cotton", "My Smoking Song", and "Acid".

 He has been described as a rapid lyricist.

 Personal life

 Lil Wyte passed up the opportunity of writing the song "It's Hard out Here for a Pimp", because he could not relate to the lyrics of having more than one woman.

 Lil Wyte used three strains of marijuana to create his own strain of medical cannabis called OG WYTE Kush.
 It's available in 11 states.
 The three original strains are OG Kush, White Widow and Grand Daddy Purp.

 In 2012 he was arrested in Clarksville, Tennessee, for DUI and drug possession.

-In October, 2025, Lil Wyte's stepson, Brantley Thomas Green, died.
-Some speculate that it was related to bullying, but as of October, 20, 2025, no further information is available.